jbush001/NyuziProcessor/software/apps/quakeview/README.md

 To run on FPGA, change libos to use the ramdisk by setting the ENABLE_RAMDISK macro in fs.c.
 Do a clean rebuild and type 'make fpgarun' to execute.
 It will transfer the data files over the serial port into a ramdisk in memory.
 This will take a while.
-The repak utility can be used to reduce the size.
+The repak utility can be used to reduce the size of the PAK file.
 Instructions are at the top of repak.cpp, in this directory.

 At startup, this program reads the textures and packs them into a single texture atlas.
 It converts each BSP leaf node into a vertex/index array so it can render it with one draw call.
-Quake uses repeating textures frequently.
-The pixel shader handles wrapping using texture atlas coordinates passed in the vertex array.

 The rest of the renderer operates like the original Quake engine.
 A BSP walk determines which leaf node the camera is in.
 The node indexes into the